stefanv/blog/content/posts/2016-10-20-websockets-in-python.md

 tags: ['web', 'python', 'javascript', 'websocket', 'redux', 'react']
 status: published
 description:
-    where we make pushing messages from a python backend to the browser easy.
+    Where we make pushing messages from a python backend to the browser easy.
 ---